Cosmic Philosophy Understanding the Cosmos With Philosophy

 According to the researchers of the study, by measuring attosecond delays during photoionization, a process that involves a laser striking an atom, knocking an electron free and leaving an ion behind, they captured the birth of quantum entanglement.
 And because their mathematical model could not define or predict a single departure time, they concluded that the electron exists in a superposition of different birth times.

-Phys.org and TU Wien quoted the researchers stating the following ontic claims:
+Phys.org and TU Vienna quoted the researchers stating the following ontic claims:

 This means that the birth time of the electron that flies away is not known in principle.
 You could say that the electron itself doesn't know when it left the atom.
 It is in a quantum-physical superposition of different states.
 It has left the atom at both an earlier and a later point in time.